prncdev/MERN-Stack-Todo-app/README.md

 # How to run it this?

-  First navigate to the project directories individually and run:
+  First navigate to the project's directories backend and frontend individually and run:
   `
     pnpm install
   `

-# After installing all the dependencies run the command inside both of the directory.
+# After installing all the dependencies run the command inside both directories.

   `
     pnpm dev